Dosimetry 101: Everything You Need to Know About Radiation Dosimetry

 Dosimetry includes internal absorptions (ingested, injected, absorbed or inhaled radioactive substances), and external radiation dose due are from sources external to the body.
 This can include cosmic radiation, natural radioactive material (which could be found in building materials and soil onsite), and occupational or medical sources of radiation external to the body.

 Internal dosimetry assessment relies on a variety of monitoring, bioassay, and/or radiation detector counting techniques.
 External dosimetry is based on measurements with a dosimeter or inferred from measurements made by other radiological protection instruments.
 A dosimeter is a device used to measure the absorbed dose of ionizing radiation.

 Types of Radiation Dosimeters Offered By RDC

 Radiation Detection Company is dedicated to keeping you and all your employees safe.
-We have over 70 years of experience providing quality dosimetry service to over 27,000 companies nationwide.
+We have almost 75 years of experience providing quality dosimetry service to over 27,000 companies nationwide.

 RDC offers a wide range of affordable and comprehensive radiation badge services to accommodate the needs of any organization, big or small.
 We also recognize that choosing a solution can be intimidating.
 If you need help understanding your dosimetry needs, please contact our world-class customer service team.
 They will be happy to provide guidance.